-The Bachelors in Landscape Architecture degree is a four-year professional landscape design program nationally accredited by the Landscape Architecture Accreditation Board (LAAB).
-Completion of the program is one of the first steps in becoming a licensed Landscape Architect and also serves as preparation for graduate programs in advanced landscape architecture design, planning, or in programs specializing in research.
+The Bachelor in Landscape Architecture degree is a four-year professional landscape architecture program nationally accredited by the Landscape Architecture Accreditation Board (LAAB).
+Completion of the program is the first step in becoming a licensed Landscape Architect and also serves as preparation for graduate programs in advanced landscape architecture, urban & regional planning, or in programs specializing in research.

 The BLA Program mission is to provide students with a solid base of knowledge and skills reflective of the landscape architecture discipline.
 We emphasize place-making based on an understanding of ecological principles, societal needs and cultural foundations.
 In particular, we provide students opportunity to explore their interests in design and planning for healthy living environments, healthy ecosystems, community development and cultural resource preservation.